-- The overall knowledge and understanding you will gain from your course (KU). - Graduate attributes are characteristics that you will have developed during the duration of your course (GA). - Professional and personal practice learning outcomes are specific skills that you will be expected to have gained on successful completion of the course(PPP) - Key transferable skills that you will be expected to have gained on successful completion of the course.
+- The overall knowledge and understanding you will gain from your course (KU). - Graduate attributes are characteristics that you will have developed during the duration of your course (GA).

+- Professional and personal practice learning outcomes are specific skills that you will be expected to have gained on successful completion of the course(PPP) - Key transferable skills that you will be expected to have gained on successful completion of the course.
 (KTS)

-Course learning outcomes are not delivered within the individual modules, but the core modules identified in brackets below, focus on the delivery of particular course learning outcomes as shown.
-Note that individual modules have module specific learning outcomes (these are identified in the module proformas, which are published in the course handbook).
+Course learning outcomes are not delivered within the individual modules, but the core modules identify in bracket below, focus the delivery of particular course learning outcomes as shown.
+We also offer a range of option/elective modules at levels 4 & 5 to expand your skills and experience in specialised aspects of the course.
+Note that individual have module specific learning outcomes (identified in module proformas, which are published in the course handbook).